"Doomed planet. Desperate scientists. Last hope. Kindly couple. Superman."

 , the story is changed with the shift in medium.
 Also contrast Adaptation Expansion

-.
+, which tacks on more content but retains all of the original source material.
 When a story element is removed, but its effects

 aren't, that's Adaptation Explanation Extrication

 Examples (sorted by the format of the Distilled Adaptation):

 - The 2122-page AKIRA manga was condensed into a 120-minute movie by ending it 3/5 of the way through (the manga itself was not completed at the time), eliminating subplots and fusing several scenes together.